mariaalvarez40/javascript-basics/README.md

 # Javascript Basics

-Javascript the most popular language used in the internet.
-There are over 1.6 billion web sites in the world, and JavaScript is used on 95% of them.
-In this course you will fully master and be super confident when working with Javascript.
-With Javascript you can build both server side and client side application enabling you one single language for the entire stack.
+JavaScript is a versatile programming language that can be used to create interactive web pages, mobile applications, and server-side scripts.
+It is a popular choice for both beginners and experienced developers, thanks to its simple syntax and powerful features.

-Learning...
+# Topics

-- Advanced Javascript Language including
+1. Advanced Javascript Language including

 - Promises, Generators and Async Await
 - Type Coercion
 - Data structures
 - Module system
-  - and more
+- and more!

-- Node Package Manager
+2. NPM (Node Package Manager)
-- Javascript Testing
+3. Javascript Testing
-- The basics of Express JS
+4. The basics of Express JS
-- The basics React JS
+5. The basics React JS